jcampbellcodes/jcampbellcodes_og.github.io/_posts/2020-9-13-developingembeddedlinuxaudioapplications15.md

 make list-defconfigs
 {% endhighlight %}

-The one we will be using is the config for the Rpi4 in 64-bit mode, `raspberrypi4_64_defconfig`.
+The one we will be using is the config for the Raspberry Pi 4 in 64-bit mode, `raspberrypi4_64_defconfig`.

 > Will mention more later, but note that these configs are generally the least amount of configuration possible
 > in order to get a working image on your hardware.
 Every feature/library you want to add (audio, SSH, UART, python)